coconutswallow/FieldGuide/_monsters/chaos-hound.md

   ### Relentless Trackers
   Chaos hounds are vicious fiends that **relentlessly track** their prey.
 Once they have the scent of a target, they will not stop until they are slain or their prey is consumed.
 When the chaos hound devours its target, it not only consumes the flesh but also the **soul**.

-  #### Habitat
-  Chaos hounds are typically found in the **Abyss** and other Lower Planes, or serving powerful masters on the Material Plane as trackers and hunters.

-  #### Combat Tactics
-  The chaos hound begins combat with its **Terrifying Howl** to sow fear, then closes in for **Bite** attacks, relying on its **Corrosive Body** to punish melee fighters.
-It uses its **Acid Breath** to hit multiple foes and its **Insubstantial** nature to disengage freely.
-The stench it gives off works to poison nearby creatures, softening them up for attack.
-Its ultimate goal is to devour the corpse and **soul** of a humanoid victim.
 ---

 ___